1. Take your child off foods with additives or added sugar

 For children who are used to a diet of processed food such as chicken nuggets or fish fingers, it may help to switch across first to a home made equivalent such as chicken strips and fish cakes and then gradually introduce more vegetables into the mix, eg fish and broccoli cakes etc. That way their taste buds gradually adjust to natural vegetable flavours.
 Nutritious recipes for children can be found in Smart Food for Smart Kids and Optimum Nutrition for your Child.

 3. Boost levels of essential fats

 Some fats, like saturated varieties found in processed meats and fried foods, are bad for health, but others are essential and a deficiency could negatively impact on your child’s behaviour.
-For example, the brain and nervous system needs a good supply of fat to function and develop effectively.
+For example, the brain and nervous system needs a good supply of There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… to function and develop effectively.
 To ensure your child gets enough essential fats you have three choices: